awsdocs/amazon-ec2-user-guide/doc_source/replace-root.md

 ### Replace a root volume using an AMI<a name="replace-ami"></a>

-You can perform a root volume replacement using an AMI that you own, an AMI that is shared with you, or an AWS Marketplace AMI\.
+You can perform a root volume replacement using an AMI that you own or an AMI that is shared with you\.
 The AMI must have the same product code, billing information, architecture type, and virtualization type as that of the instance\.

 If the instance is enabled for NitroTPM, ENA, or sriov\-net, then you must use an AMI that supports those features\.
 If the instance is not enabled for NitroTPM, ENA, or sriov\-net, then you can select an AMI that does not support those features, or you can select an AMI that does support them, in which case support is added to the instance\.